- KINGS COLLEGE LONDON

 Skills, knowledge, and experience

-1. Minimum level 6 qualification, e.g. relevant undergraduate degree or equivalent, plus substantial work experience in a relevant technical/scientific post OR Proven track record with extensive work experience in a relevant technical scientific post with management experience and/or qualification
+1. Level 6 qualification, e.g., relevant undergraduate degree or equivalent, plus substantial work experience in relevant technical/scientific service posts OR Extensive work experience in relevant technical/ scientific posts with management experience and/or qualification.

-2. Evidence of an active commitment to professional development, such as working towards CSci and clear progression in increasingly demanding jobs.
+6. Evidence of an active commitment to professional development, such as working towards CSci and clear progression in increasingly demanding jobs.

-11. Able and willing to provide support beyond core hours, as required
+2. Able and willing to provide support beyond core hours, as required.

-1. Experience of supervising/advising junior team members and giving feedback on performance levels, providing training/coaching where necessary
+3. Experience of supervising/advising junior team members, giving feedback on performance levels and training/coaching where necessary.